 - Best upcoming Xbox One games for 2019

 - The future PS4 games you shouldn't miss out on

 - Upcoming PC games that need to go on your wishlist

 Pandora is naturally covered in rock-filled canyons, wastelands and bandit camps, as before.
-But, our visit took us to the highways and skyways of a futuristic metropolitan city, Meridian, packed with foes that were more high-tech, while Eden-6 was a jungle-like planet with much more verticality in the play as you jump up and across gantries.
+But, Promethea features the highways and skyways of futuristic metropolitan city, Meridian.
+It is packed with foes that are more high-tech, while Eden-6 is a jungle-like planet with much more verticality in the play as you jump up and across gantries.

-We also got a brief taste of the new Sanctuary, which not only serves as your homebase, but helps you travel from planet to planet.
-That's because, this time around, it is an enormous spaceship, with different, customised quarters for your character and NPCs, plus many interactive elements that enable you to fully prepare before heading planetside.
+You also get a new Sanctuary this time around.
+It not only serves as your homebase, but helps you travel from planet to planet because, as you soon find out, it is an enormous spaceship.
+Inside, there are different, customised quarters for your character and NPCs, plus many interactive elements that enable you to fully prepare before heading planetside.

 While tweaked, the core gameplay is mostly untouched.
 The Borderlands series has always thrived on its vast selection of weaponry and loot crates and both look and feel very similar in style to previous episodes.
 There are some additions, however.
 There is a new elemental type - radiation - that joins fire, shock, corrosive, slag and explosive for addition damage effects.

 Some weapons even allow you to switch between effects and ammo types, so you can adjust depending on the type of foe you face - not just select different guns, but different options on several of them.

 Other weaponry improvements include a greater variety of Tediore gun types, which perform different actions when you run out of ammo.
 Instead of reloading, Tediore-made blasters are thrown at an enemy and, while they also appeared in Borderlands 2, there are more spectacular effects on offer this time.